verdaccio/verdaccio/website/docs/plugin-auth.md

  callback(getInternalError('something bad message), null);
 ```

-> A failure on login is not the same as service error, if you want to notify user the credentails are wrong, just return `false` instead string of groups.
+> A failure on login is not the same as service error, if you want to notify user the credentials are wrong, just return `false` instead string of groups.
 The behaviour mostly depends of you.

 ### `adduser` callback {#adduser-callback}